FilipAndersson245/BetterWeather/README.md

 ### Search view:
 The user can search for new locations to be added to the favourite list.
 These locations will be displayed dynamically as the user enters letters in the search field.
+A visual representation will be shown to indicate that the search response is the intended location.

 # Misc documentation